Spencer-Kotys/Welcome-to-ROM/Planning/Final_Document.md

 Godot works so much better.
 It really shows the importance of team experience when it comes to projects like this.

+The way we split up individual assignments worked well.
+No one person understands every line of code in the entire final project, but we worked more efficiently as a group because of it.
+The systems are all independent enough that everyone could be coding at the same time, push to main, and generally it would merge without any conflicts.
+We were able to specialize a bit more and do what were good at.
+Alexander didn't feel as comfortable coding in Godot, so he worked on things like the music, task cut scenes, sound effects, and the pause menu.
+Alexandra wrote the dialogue, made the diagrams, play tested, and assigned issues in GitHub.
+JC did all of the art by herself.
+Hannah did a lot of the heavy coding with the movement and collision system, dialogue system, covid and bagging system, and the final task tree.
+Spencer a lot of coding as well, with the task assignent system, time and day system, and various other functions.
+He was also the permanent scrum master/GitHub wizard of the team.
+He kept main upto date with other peoples' branches and ensured we were completing our issues and staying on track with our sprints.
+The project was definitely a team effort, and the group's cohesion, dedication, and passion made it fun to complete, and a great learning experience.

 ## Demo